antoinewidmer/EyeTrackingASD_Literature/BridgeSubmission/ideas to use.md

 current state-of-art approaches use
 - fixed images with and without faces
-- small movies with human interactions
+- small movies with human interactions and object in the background

 ### Existing tools